Newport School of Artistic Movement / Pacific Dance Ensemble

 • Ages: 3–18 years old

-Newport School of Artistic Movement is led by founding director and director Nancy Mittleman.
-The founding director has been training dancers from preschool to professional for over 45 years, and director Nancy Mittleman has been training dancers from preschool to professional for over 40 years.
-Mittleman specializes in developing both technical expertise, stylistic versatility and individuality in the dancers she trains and is known for a holistic approach to dance that integrates science, art, literature, music, math and more into lessons and choreography.
-All classes include improvisations or “dance games,” which increase students’ awareness of the power of “body language,” while enriching and developing their creativity, acting abilities and choreographic skills, and improvisation exercises encourage students to work collaboratively and help develop problem solving and leadership skills.
-Variations from famous choreographers are incorporated into the curriculum, and classes are designed to develop the student’s technical skills and spark their creativity through a process of exploration and discovery.
-Students of Newport School of Artistic Movement have gone on to study and perform at institutions and companies such as Juilliard, Mark Morris Dance Group, The Jose Limon Dance, Martha Graham Studio, San Francisco Ballet, and Pacific Northwest Ballet, among others listed.
+Newport School of Artistic Movement’s founding director, Nancy Mittleman, has been training dancers from preschool to professional for over 40 years, and the founding director has been training dancers from preschool to professional for over 45 years.
+Mittleman specializes in developing both technical expertise, stylistic versatility and individuality in the dancers she trains, and is known for a holistic approach to dance that integrates science, art, literature, music, math and more into lessons and choreography.
+Classes focus mainly on ballet and modern dance techniques, while also incorporating jazz and African dance, Pilates, Qigong and yoga, and all classes include improvisations or “dance games,” which increase students’ awareness of the power of “body language,” while enriching and developing their creativity, acting abilities and choreographic skills.
+According to Mittleman, classes are designed to develop the student’s technical skills and spark their creativity through a process of exploration and discovery.

-PDE produces two to four shows per year, including “Dances from the Heart,” a free performance and benefit auction offered to the public free of charge, and “Family Classics,” a yearly spring performance focusing on literary classics that features PDE dancers in the main roles supported by students from Newport School of Artistic Movement.
-Monies from “Dances from the Heart” over and beyond the cost of producing the show go to PDE field trips and scholarships.
-All narrations for “Family Classics” are original adaptations written by Mittleman and narrated by professional actors, and all shows employ professional set, costume and lighting designers.
+PDE produces two to four shows per year at the Newport Performing Arts Center in Newport, OR, including “Dances from the Heart,” a free performance and benefit auction offered to the public free of charge, and the yearly spring “Family Classics” performance, which focuses on literary classics and features PDE dancers in the main roles supported by students from Newport School of Artistic Movement.
+All narrations for “Family Classics” are original adaptations written by Mittleman and narrated by professional actors.
+Monies derived from “Dances from the Heart” over and beyond the cost of producing the show go to PDE field trips and scholarships, and PDE supplies tickets and transportation to performances for its members.

-Awards connected with this work include an Honorary Award from the Oregon Arts Commission for 20 years of excellence in dance education, Oregon Dance Association’s “History in the Making” award to Mittleman in 1989, and numerous awards from the Oregon Coast Council for the Arts (1993, 1997, 2016), The Confederated Tribes of Siletz and Georgia-Pacific.
-In 1986, the company expanded to include dancers ages 10 through adult.
+Awards connected to this work include an Honorary Award from the Oregon Arts Commission for 20 years of excellence in dance education, Oregon Dance Association’s “History in the Making” award to Mittleman in 1989, and numerous awards from the Oregon Coast Council for the Arts in 1993, 1997 and 2016, as well as awards from The Confederated Tribes of Siletz and Georgia-Pacific.
+PDE is committed to bringing cultural enrichment and education to both the dance community and the community at large.

 • Ages: 3–18 years old

-Newport School of Artistic Movement is led by founding director and director Nancy Mittleman.
-The founding director has been training dancers from preschool to professional for over 45 years, and director Nancy Mittleman has been training dancers from preschool to professional for over 40 years.
-Mittleman specializes in developing both technical expertise, stylistic versatility and individuality in the dancers she trains and is known for a holistic approach to dance that integrates science, art, literature, music, math and more into lessons and choreography.
-All classes include improvisations or “dance games,” which increase students’ awareness of the power of “body language,” while enriching and developing their creativity, acting abilities and choreographic skills, and improvisation exercises encourage students to work collaboratively and help develop problem solving and leadership skills.
-Variations from famous choreographers are incorporated into the curriculum, and classes are designed to develop the student’s technical skills and spark their creativity through a process of exploration and discovery.
-Students of Newport School of Artistic Movement have gone on to study and perform at institutions and companies such as Juilliard, Mark Morris Dance Group, The Jose Limon Dance, Martha Graham Studio, San Francisco Ballet, and Pacific Northwest Ballet, among others listed.
+Newport School of Artistic Movement’s founding director, Nancy Mittleman, has been training dancers from preschool to professional for over 40 years, and the founding director has been training dancers from preschool to professional for over 45 years.
+Mittleman specializes in developing both technical expertise, stylistic versatility and individuality in the dancers she trains, and is known for a holistic approach to dance that integrates science, art, literature, music, math and more into lessons and choreography.
+Classes focus mainly on ballet and modern dance techniques, while also incorporating jazz and African dance, Pilates, Qigong and yoga, and all classes include improvisations or “dance games,” which increase students’ awareness of the power of “body language,” while enriching and developing their creativity, acting abilities and choreographic skills.
+According to Mittleman, classes are designed to develop the student’s technical skills and spark their creativity through a process of exploration and discovery.

-PDE produces two to four shows per year, including “Dances from the Heart,” a free performance and benefit auction offered to the public free of charge, and “Family Classics,” a yearly spring performance focusing on literary classics that features PDE dancers in the main roles supported by students from Newport School of Artistic Movement.
-Monies from “Dances from the Heart” over and beyond the cost of producing the show go to PDE field trips and scholarships.
-All narrations for “Family Classics” are original adaptations written by Mittleman and narrated by professional actors, and all shows employ professional set, costume and lighting designers.
+PDE produces two to four shows per year at the Newport Performing Arts Center in Newport, OR, including “Dances from the Heart,” a free performance and benefit auction offered to the public free of charge, and the yearly spring “Family Classics” performance, which focuses on literary classics and features PDE dancers in the main roles supported by students from Newport School of Artistic Movement.
+All narrations for “Family Classics” are original adaptations written by Mittleman and narrated by professional actors.
+Monies derived from “Dances from the Heart” over and beyond the cost of producing the show go to PDE field trips and scholarships, and PDE supplies tickets and transportation to performances for its members.

-Awards connected with this work include an Honorary Award from the Oregon Arts Commission for 20 years of excellence in dance education, Oregon Dance Association’s “History in the Making” award to Mittleman in 1989, and numerous awards from the Oregon Coast Council for the Arts (1993, 1997, 2016), The Confederated Tribes of Siletz and Georgia-Pacific.
-In 1986, the company expanded to include dancers ages 10 through adult.
+Awards connected to this work include an Honorary Award from the Oregon Arts Commission for 20 years of excellence in dance education, Oregon Dance Association’s “History in the Making” award to Mittleman in 1989, and numerous awards from the Oregon Coast Council for the Arts in 1993, 1997 and 2016, as well as awards from The Confederated Tribes of Siletz and Georgia-Pacific.
+PDE is committed to bringing cultural enrichment and education to both the dance community and the community at large.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.